polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/deploy-to-testnet.md

 ## Introduction

-Previously, you learned how to build and run a blockchain locally.
+Previously, you learned how to [build and run a blockchain locally](/tutorials/polkadot-sdk/parachains/zero-to-hero/add-pallets-to-runtime/){target=\_blank}.
 Now, you'll take the next step towards a production-like environment by deploying your parachain to a public test network.

 This tutorial guides you through deploying a parachain on the Paseo network, a public TestNet that provides a more realistic blockchain ecosystem.
 While public testnets have a higher barrier to entry compared to private networks, they are crucial for validating your parachain's functionality and preparing it for eventual mainnet deployment.